JSpeedie/G2ME-legacy/README.md

 ## What it is

-If you've ever played dota2, csgo, or followed chess, glicko2 is very similar to MMR from dota, or ranks from cs go and it is a literal improvement on an improvement (glicko) of elo from chess.
+If you've ever played dota2, csgo, or followed chess, glicko2 is very similar to MMR from dota, ranks from cs go, and is a literal improvement on an improvement (glicko) of elo from chess.